punarinta/nist/README.md

 ===
 Click on CPU load indicator on the top right corner to open settings in your default text editor.
 There are only a few settings for now, more will come soon.

-Sending input to several terminals simultaneously
+Terminal grouping
 ===
-Holding Ctrl key and mouse clicking on a terminal pane adds it to the list of terminals to send input to.
+Holding Ctrl key and clicking left mouse button on a terminal pane adds it to the list of terminals to send input to.
 Ctrl-clicking on a selected terminal removes it from the list.
 When you have several active terminals, everything you type will be sent to all of them simultaneously.

 Current platform support
 ===